LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

-# SQL style guide
+# T-SQL style guide

 ## Overview

-You can use this set of guidelines, [fork them][fork] or make your own - the key here is that you pick a style and stick to it.
-To suggest changes or fix bugs please open an [issue][issue] or [pull request][pull] on GitHub.

-These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams who have already read that book easier.
-This guide is a little more opinionated in some areas and in others a little more relaxed.
-It is certainly more succinct where [Celko's book][celko] contains anecdotes and reasoning behind each rule as thoughtful prose.

-It is easy to include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book.
+Intended as a guide towards clean, concise T-SQL coding standards that are as version-independent as possible.

-SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
-Based on a work at [http://www.sqlstyle.guide][sqlstyleguide].
+Original SQL style guide by Simon Holywell is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Based on a work at http://www.sqlstyle.guide.

 ## General

 ### Do

 * Use consistent and descriptive identifiers and names.
+* Wrap object names in square brackets.
 * Make judicious use of white space and indentation to make code easier to read.
 * Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).
-* Try to use only standard SQL functions instead of vendor specific functions for reasons of portability.
+* Try to use standard SQL functions instead of vendor specific functions for reasons of portability when functionality is the same.
 * Keep code succinct and devoid of redundant SQL—such as unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.
 * Include comments in SQL code where necessary.
-Use the C style opening `/*` and closing `*/` where possible otherwise precede comments with `--` and finish them with a new line.
+Use the C style opening `/*` and closing `*/` where possible otherwise preceed comments with `--` and finish them with a new line.

 ```sql